-- SelectHealth Medicare Advantage plans are offered in Utah, Idaho, and Southern Nevada.
+- SelectHealth Medicare Advantage plans are offered in Utah, Idaho, and Nevada.

 - SelectHealth Medicare Advantage plans are HMOs and HMO SNPs.

-- SelectHealth HMO SNPs are available to those with heart conditions, lung conditions, and diabetes.
+- SelectHealth HMO SNPs are available to those with chronic heart and lung conditions, as well as diabetes.

 - SelectHealth has affordable plan options, including premium-free plans.

 SelectHealth is a nonprofit health insurance company based in Salt Lake City, Utah.
-It serves Utah, Idaho, and Southern Nevada.
-The company has partnerships with other local health organizations, such as Intermountain Healthcare and P3 Health Partners, and offers its members a wide range of covered services.
+It serves areas of Utah, Idaho, and Nevada.
+The company has partnerships with other local health organizations and offers its members a wide range of covered services.

 Available Medicare Advantage (Part C) plans include Health Maintenance Organizations (HMOs) at multiple price points and HMO Special Needs Plans (HMO SNPs).
 The HMO SNPs offer coverage that’s tailored for members with diabetes, heart conditions, or lung conditions.